johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 try await failer.letItCrash()
 ```

-This allows transports to implement failure detection mechanisms which are tailored to the specific underlying transport, e.g. for clustered applications one could make use of Swift Cluster Membership's [SWIM Failure Detector](https://www.github.com/apple/swift-cluster-membership), while for IPC mechanisms such as XPC more process-aware implementations can be provided.
+This allows transports to implement failure detection mechanisms, which are tailored to the specific underlying transport, e.g. for clustered applications one could make use of Swift Cluster Membership's [SWIM Failure Detector](https://www.github.com/apple/swift-cluster-membership), while for IPC mechanisms such as XPC more process-aware implementations can be provided.
 The exact guarantees and semantics of detecting failure will of course differ between those transports, which is why the transport must define how it handles those situations, while the language feature of distributed actors _must not_ define it any more specifically than discussed in this section.

 ### Actor Identity

-A distributed actor's identity is defined by its `ActorIdentity`.
+A distributed actor's identity is defined by its `id` property which stores an instance of the `ActorIdentity` type.

 A distributed actor's identity is automatically assigned and managed during its initialization.
-Refer to the section on [Distributed Actor initialization
-](#distributed-actor-initialization) for an in depth discussion of the initialization process.
+Refer to the section on [Distributed Actor initialization](#distributed-actor-initialization) for an in depth discussion of the initialization process.

 The specific implementation of the identity is left up to the transport that assigns it, and therefore may be as small as an `Int` or as complex as a full `URI` representing the actor's location in a cluster.
 As the identity is used to implement a number of protocol requirements, it must conform to a number of them as well, most notably it should be `Sendable`, `Codable`, and `Hashable`: